Sign in

 click for larger graph click for larger graph

-The graphs above show how many times faster and smaller Efficient XML makes small XML documents used for various geo-location applications compared side-by-side with XML, Fast Infoset and GZIP.
-In these cases, Efficient XML is up to 121 times smaller than XML, 42 times smaller than GZIP and 64 times smaller than Fast Infoset.
+The graphs above show how many times faster and smaller Efficient XML makes small XML messages used for various geo-location applications compared side-by-side with XML, Fast Infoset and GZIP.
+In these cases, Efficient XML makes the messages up to 121 times smaller than XML, 42 times smaller than GZIP and 64 times smaller than Fast Infoset.
 At the same time, Efficient XML processing speeds are up to 50 times faster than XML, 60 times faster than GZIP and 3 times faster than Fast Infoset.

-To find out how much faster and smaller Efficient XML makes your data, download a 30-day evaluation copy or contact AgileDelta Sales purchase a copy today.
+To find out how much faster and smaller Efficient XML makes your data, download an evaluation copy or contact AgileDelta Sales to purchase a copy today.
 After you download Efficient XML, try efxperf, an easy-to-use benchmarking tool that quickly shows exactly how much faster and smaller Efficient XML makes your data.

-The Efficient XML data format has been selected by the World Wide Web Consortium (W3C) as the basis for Efficient XML Interchange (EXI), the emerging web standard for binary XML.
-AgileDelta is actively working within the W3C to finalize the global standard for Efficient XML Interchange.
-Read our W3C proposal to learn more about the benefits, requirements and underlying theories of Efficient XML.
+After identifying Efficient XML as best of breed, the World Wide Web Consortium (W3C) adopted our Efficient XML Interchange (EXI) format as the global web standard for efficient, interoperable XML exchange.
+AgileDelta is editor of the EXI standard and worked extensively within the W3C to prepare and finalize it.
+Read our original W3C proposal to learn more about the benefits, requirements and underlying theories of Efficient XML.

 Efficient XML creates opportunities for adding more compelling content and applications on existing devices without additional resources.
 It creates opportunities to reduce the cost of new devices by enabling them to function with fewer resources.
 It creates opportunities for content providers and application developers to reach far more customers.
 And it creates opportunities for network operators to increase utilization of their data networks.